 After several minutes trying to explain our purpose to the gentleman in the Governor’s Office, we’re escorted by a man that takes us to the Provincial Engineer’s Office in another section of the building.

-We’re escorted to a lady who definitely looks like she’s in charge.
+We’re taken to a lady who definitely looks like she’s in charge.
 We wave to a relative working in the office who was sitting nearby.

 My wife explains the dire situation concerning our roads.
 The helpful lady instructs us to file a “Letter of Request” for white rock and bring it back to the Governor’s Office.
 She does inform my spouse that there are several requests for white rock ahead of us, however.